sprig/org-capture-extension/README.md

 # Org Capture Extension

 This is an extension for Google Chrome (tm) and Firefox (tm) which adds a "Capture" button, sending the site address, title, and selected text (if any) to emacs via org-protocol, see the [Org-Mode site] for instructions for setting that up org-protocol.
+You can also bind a hotkey to add a custom note.

 The extentsion itself is available at the [Chrome App Store].

 # Improvements